Burnout Is More Than Just Stress—It’s Your Body Shutting Down

 A 1-page checklist with quick tips, self-soothing, and indulgent ideas for self-care.

-A 3-page worksheet for developing a colorful self-care “map” to explore patterns and identify new practices.
+A 3-page mental health worksheet for developing a colorful self-care “map” to explore patterns and identify new practices.

 A 3-page template for creating a self-care “menu.”